 While technically, the mix may be find, there is an overwhelming flatness to the way it sounds that helps make an already bland picture even more tasteless.

-'The Outsider' does not contain any exclusive HD content.
+'The Outsider' does not contain any supplemental features.

 To say there's little to love about 'The Outsider' would be putting it mildly.
 This bland testosterone fueled descent into lackadaisical action nonsense doesn't merely underwhelm; it seems to actively seek out the most underwhelming aspects a film can have with laser-like precision.
 In fact, being underwhelming is the only thing this film manages to do with any real consistency.
 Half-baked characters, tumbling around an overwrought, overly complicated plot help make this 94-minute plunge into mind-numbing insipidness feel like the impetus of the film was to actually be an instruction on What Not to Do With your money if you're a producer.
 A good, but sterile picture and flat sound help push this one well into skip it territory.